Regulatory Element Training Resources

 - Content Outlines – Provides information regarding each program’s structure (e.g., presentation, assessment, timing) and content including, common topics that may be covered in the modules.

-The Orientation and Sample Case materials are designed to familiarize candidates with the user experience, new functionalities, and navigational features for all redesigned Programs.
+The Orientation and Sample Case materials are designed to familiarize participants with the user experience, new functionalities, and navigational features for all redesigned Programs.
 The features detailed in these training materials are utilized across the S101, S106, S901 and S201 Programs.

 - Orientation for the Regulatory Element Programs – Overview of the format and navigation functions of the Programs.

 - Orientation for the Operations Professional Regulatory Element Program – Animated orientation which details the interactive functions of the program, including self-selection in Module D.

 - Sample Case – An abbreviated sample case that demonstrates the interactive format and types of activities within the Regulatory Element Programs.

 Please Note: The recommended screen resolution for viewing the Orientation and Sample Case is 1280 x 1024 or higher.
 The required minimum is 1024 x 768.
 If the navigation buttons in the orientation or sample case below are missing, use the full screen mode by pressing the F11 key on most browsers.